The General Review

 - January 23, 2018 - This review has been updated to reflect the latest evaluations from consumer studies and customer reviews — The General has continued to perform poorly in both.
 We’ll monitor these rankings and update this page accordingly to ensure consistency with any future research.

 The General is an auto insurer known for insuring high risk drivers — those who may face particularly steep premiums for coverage or have trouble finding insurance elsewhere.
-This makes them attractive for customers with poor credit or an extensive accident history.
-Choosing such an insurer comes with some distinct advantages, but there are also significant drawbacks: while drivers who struggle to find insurance may be able to get coverage, they will likely face steep rates with insufficient protection.
+This makes the company attractive for customers with poor credit or an extensive accident history.
+Choosing such an insurer comes with some distinct advantages, but there are also significant drawbacks: While drivers who struggle to find insurance may be able to get coverage, they will likely face steep rates with insufficient protection.

 The General makes it easy to get a quote and streamlines the process of obtaining coverage.
 But many drivers who have had to deal with The General after accidents have found its protection to be the bare minimum, with a complicated claims process that often results in unsatisfactory payouts.
 This also holds true for repairs — customers have noted that The General did all that it could to keep from paying for coverage it promised.
 If you’re at the end of the road when it comes to insurance options, The General may be able to provide you with a policy.
 But we wouldn’t recommend it.